liutongchen/my-secrets-of-javascript-ninja/README.md

 # Secrets-of-Javascript-Ninja-Practice-

-This folder contains some self-designed practices for deepening my understanding of the book "Secrets of Javascript Ninja".
+This folder contains practices for deepening my understanding of the book "Secrets of Javascript Ninja".